ntentan/atiaa/README.md

 Currently atiaa provides the following features:
  - Wrappers arround the PDO query method which prepare the query and execute in one stretch.
-These methods then and return all the results as a simple PHP associative array.
+These methods then return all the results as a simple PHP associative array.
  - Methods which describe the schema of the database represented by the connection.
  - A platform independent approach for quoting database literals in queries.

-Currentl atiaa works only with MySQL and PostgreSQL databases.
+Currently atiaa works only with MySQL and PostgreSQL databases.
 Support for other platforms is planned for later releases.

 Installation